x

 It should help block tropical activity that develops from coming to Florida in the way we saw Debby, Helene and Milton impact the region.

-You'll notice a tropical disturbance in the 7-10 day period moving away from our area instead of toward us thanks to high pressure and a couple of cold fronts.
-This shift in the upper-level winds keeps us in a much lower risk area for any immediate concerns from tropical cyclones.
+There is one disturbance in the central Atlantic that has a moderate chance of development in the next week.
+But thanks to high pressure and a couple of cold fronts, this system should stay south of the area.
+The overall shift in the upper-level winds helps keep us in a much lower risk area for any immediate concerns from tropical cyclones.
+Great news as the recovery effort continues.

 Credit: 10 Tampa Bay